-- A "One moment please" message displays while the Diagnostic Tool retrieves the selected DTCs. - If the Diagnostic Tool fails to link to the vehicle's computer, a "Communication Error" message shows on the Diagnostic Tool's display. - Ensure your vehicle is OBD2 compliant.
-See VEHICLES COVERED on page 5 for vehicle compliance verification information. - Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - Press the ENTER $\bigcirc$ button to continue. - If the Diagnostic Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays.
+information.
+Press S to re-link.

-- Press the SYSTEM MENU (§) button to return to the System - Turn the ignition off, and disconnect the Diagnostic Tool. - Contact Technical Support for assistance. - 2.
-To read the display:
+- Verify the connection at the DLC, and verify the ignition is ON. - Turn the ignition OFF, wait 5 seconds, then back ON to reset the computer. - If the Diagnostic Tool cannot link to the vehicle's computer after three attempts, the message "Contact Technical Support" displays. - Press the SYSTEM MENU (§) button to return to the System Menu. - Turn the ignition off, and disconnect the Diagnostic Tool. - Contact Technical Support for assistance.